CasperNEw/CraftYourProfile/README.md

 # CodeReview

-I am very grateful to my friend for taking the time to review this code) A little later I will post a link to the video of the review process (in Russian).
+I am very grateful to my friend for taking the time to view this code ) Link to the video of the review process - https://youtu.be/BIzOiBUKtxM (in Russian).
 Below are the points of the issues that need to be fixed ...

 ## Issues